Investing with Acorns: Acorns Review – Is Acorns Worth It?

 The Later account is a tax-advantaged individual retirement account, or IRA.

-Additionally, you can take an income tax deduction for your contributions to your traditional IRA, or make contributions to your Roth IRA with after-tax dollars in order to get a tax break in retirement.
+You can take an income tax deduction for your contributions to your traditional IRA, or make contributions to your Roth IRA with after-tax dollars in order to get a tax break in retirement.

 IRAs do have contribution limits and early withdrawal penalties.